 The onus of birth control usually falls to the woman.
 Yet some folks think that a man has the right to be a part of the choice to terminate or continue a pregnancy.
 Maybe that’s how modern couples came up with, “We’re pregnant.”
 The truth is, though: men don’t get pregnant.

 - And they don’t go through the pain of labor.

-Are men who ‘want‘ their unborn children prepared to compensate women for both the mental and physical changes that pregnancy imposes upon them as well as day to day finances during the duration of the pregnancy?
-Are they willing to pay both the pre-natal and post natal bills, from vitamins and doctor visits before delivery right through the medical costs of the delivery?
-Would they be as comfortable raising a female child as they would a male?
+Are men prepared to compensate women for the mental and physical changes that pregnancy imposes upon them?
+Are they willing to pitch in on the day-to-day finances during the duration of the pregnancy?
+Are they willing to pay half of pre-natal and post-natal bills, the vitamins, the doctor visits before delivery as well as the costs of the delivery?

 It is only natural to believe that a pregnancy will result in a single, healthy child.
 However, men who think they have a stake in a woman's pregnancy should consider that a pregnancy can end differently than expected.

 - Boy?
 Girl?
 What about both ... or three, four, or more?